Central Bureau of Investigation: Sister Abhaya

 This case concerns 27 March 1992 death of a nun who was found in a water well in the Saint Pius X convent hostel in Kottayam, Kerala.
 Five CBI investigations have failed to yield any suspects.
-The case was solved finally in December 2020 where the Main Accused were sent to life imprisonment by The Kerala High Court.
+The case was solved finally in December 2020 where the Main Accused were sentenced to life imprisonment by The Kerala High Court.

 Sohrabuddin case

-The CBI has been accused of supporting the ruling Congress Party against its opposition, the BJP.
+The CBI has been accused of supporting the ruling Indian National Congress against its opposition, the Bharatiya Janata Party.
 The CBI is investigating the Sohrabuddin case in Gujarat; Geeta Johri, also investigating the case, claimed that the CBI is pressuring her to falsely implicate former Gujarat minister Amit Shah.

 Sant Singh Chatwal case

 Sant Singh Chatwal was a suspect in CBI records for 14 years.
-The agency had filed two charge sheets, sent letters rogatory abroad and sent a team to the United States to imprison Chatwal and his wife from 2–5 February 1997.
+The agency had filed two charge sheets, sent Letters rogatory abroad and sent a team to the United States to imprison Chatwal and his wife from 2–5 February 1997.
 On 30 May 2007 and 10 August 2008 former CBI directors Vijay Shankar and Ashwani Kumar, respectively, signed no-challenge orders on the imprisonment.
 Later, it was decided not to appeal their release.

 This closed a case of bank fraud in which Chatwal had been embroiled for over a decade.
 Along with four others, Chatwal was charged with being part of a "criminal conspiracy" to defraud the Bank of India's New York branch of ₹28.32 crore.
 Four charges were filed by the CBI, with Chatwal named a defendant in two.
 The other two trials are still in progress.
 RTI applicant Krishnanand Tripathi was denied access to public information concerning the closed cases.
 The Central Information Commission later ordered the CBI to disclose the information; however, the CBI is exempt from the RTI Act (see above).
 Chatwal is a recipient of the Padma Bhushan.

 Malankara Varghese murder case

-This case concerns 5 December 2002 death of T. M. Varghese (also known as Malankara Varghese), a member of the Malankara Orthodox Church managing committee and a timber merchant.
+This case concerns 5 December 2002 death of T. M. Varghese (also known as Malankara Varghese), a member of the Malankara Orthodox Syrian Church managing committee and a timber merchant.
 Varghese Thekkekara, a priest and manager of the Angamali diocese of the rival Jacobite Syrian Christian Church (part of the Syriac Orthodox Church), was charged with murder and conspiracy on 9 May 2010.
 Thekkekara was not arrested after he was charged, for which the CBI was criticised by the Kerala High Court and the media.